microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

    - **Contributing guideline**.
 Does your project have [contributing guidelines](https://docs.github.com/articles/setting-guidelines-for-repository-contributors/?WT.mc_id=academic-77807-sagibbon),
    - **Code of Conduct**. a [Code of Conduct](https://docs.github.com/articles/adding-a-code-of-conduct-to-your-project/),
    - **License**.
 Perhaps most importantly, a [license](https://docs.github.com/articles/adding-a-license-to-a-repository/)?
+   - **Security policy**.
+Will contributors know how to report security vulnerabilities in your project?
+   - **Issue Template**.
+Want consistency in tracking bugs, feature requests and more?
+Consider adding an issue template

 All these resources will benefit onboarding new team members.
 And those are typically the kind of things new contributors look at before even looking at your code, to find out if your project is the right place for them to be spending their time.